MithrilMan/Stock.Indicators/docs/GUIDE.md

 ## Example usage

 All indicator methods will produce all possible results for the provided history -- it is not just a single data point returned.
-For example, if you provide 3 years worth of quote history for the SMA method, you'll get 3 years of SMA result values.
+For example, if you provide 3 years worth of IQuote history for the SMA method, you'll get 3 years of SMA result values.

 ```csharp
 using Skender.Stock.Indicators;